hunter-teacher-cert/currdev-work-lui5c/unit_plan/lessons/08_for_lists_lab.md

 ### Learning Objective[s]

+* Students will be able to write programs that use for loops and lists together.
+* Students will be able to write programs with significant code inside of a for loop.

 ### Standards

 * **9-12.CT.4** - Implement a program using a combination of student-defined and third-party functions to organize the computation.